-Due to the elevated levels of naturally occurring hydrogen sulphide, the WTF's with the exception of Wallace Line have hydrogen sulphide removal equipment consisting of an oxidation and filtration process.
+Due to the elevated levels of naturally occurring hydrogen sulphide, the WTF's, with the exception of Wallace Line, have hydrogen sulphide removal equipment consisting of an oxidation and filtration process.
 The filters also improve the water quality by reducing other parameters such as turbidity and iron.

 Each WTF has an in-ground reservoir, automated chlorine injection system, monitoring and alarm equipment, and supplies water directly to the distribution system.
-In 2021, approximately 171,111 litres of sodium hypochlorite (liquid chlorine) and 952 kg of chlorine gas were used in the water treatment process.
-Also 284 litres of ferric sulfate was used at the Dunn's Rd and Merritt St WTF's to improve filter performance.
+In 2022, approximately 166,489 litres of sodium hypochlorite (liquid chlorine) and 952 kg of chlorine gas were used in the water treatment process.
+Also 1,200 kg of ferric sulfate was used at the Dunn's Rd and Merritt St WTF's to improve filter performance.
 These chemicals are certified to meet standards set by the Standards Council of Canada or American National Standards Institute.